External Memory Planar Point Location with Fast Updates: Introduction

 { }

-\paragraph{{\normalfont{\textbf{Fast Updates in External Memory.}}}} One of the most intriguing and practically relevant features of the external memory model is that it allows fast updates.
+\paragraph{Fast Updates in External Memory.} One of the most intriguing and practically relevant features of the external memory model is that it allows fast updates.
 For the dynamic dictionary problem with predecessor queries, the optimal update bound in the RAM model is $O(\log N)$.
 In external memory, however, $B$-trees achieve the optimal query time of $O(\log_B N)$ and typical update time of $O(\log_BN)$, although substantially faster update times are possible.
 Brodal and Fagerberg~\cite{BrodalF03} showed that $O(\frac{1}{B^{1-\epsilon}}\log_B N)$ amortized \ios\ per update can be supported, for small positive constant, $\epsilon$, while retaining $O(\log_B N)$-time queries; they further showed that this is an asymptotically optimal tradeoff between updates and queries.
 Observe that this update bound is a huge speedup from $O(\log_B N)$ and that for reasonable choices of parameters, e.g.~$B\geq 1000$, $N<10^{93}$, $\epsilon=\frac{1}{2}$, this yields a subconstant amortized number of \ios\ per update.
+A similar update bound was later achieved for other dynamic problems like three-sided range reporting and top-$k$ queries~\cite{Brodal16}.

 Given this progress and the fact that in the RAM model the bounds achieved for planar point location and the dictionary problem are believed to coincide, it is natural to conjecture that a similar update bound can be achieved for the dynamic planar point location problem.
 However, to date no result has been presented that achieves sublogarithmic insertion or deletion time.